-Phase I engineering will be the responsibility of the project sponsor to complete without CMAQ or TAP funding.
-All other phases -- including phase II engineering, right-of-way acquisition, construction (including construction engineering), and implementation -- are eligible for CMAQ or TAP funding.
-Sponsors may request CMAQ funding for phase I engineering based on a financial hardship.
-If phase I engineering funding is sought, funding for the later phases of the project cannot be requested until the next funding cycle (FY 18 - 22), and such funding is not guaranteed.
+Phase I engineering will be the responsibility of the project sponsor to complete without CMAQ or TAP-L funding.
+With limited exceptions, all other phases -- including phase II engineering, right-of-way acquisition, construction (including construction engineering), and implementation -- are eligible for CMAQ or TAP-L funding.
+Sponsors may request CMAQ or TAP-L funding for phase I engineering based on a hardship.
+If phase I engineering funding is sought, funding for the later phases of the project cannot be requested until the next funding cycle (FFY 2020-2024), and such funding is not guaranteed.
 Sponsors seeking funding for phase I engineering should contact CMAP staff before doing so.
-As a guideline, municipal sponsors have a hardship if they have tax capacity (the sum of sales tax base plus equalized assessed value divided by population) at or below \$31,741, which is 25 percent of the regional median tax capacity.
-This threshold is drawn from the GO TO 2040 Update Indicators and is discussed in detail, including mapping, in a 2013 CMAP Policy Update.
+Hardship is determined from an evaluation of municipal median income, tax base per capita, total tax base, and population.
+A list of municipalities meeting the phase I engineering hardship exemption is available at http://tinyurl.com/PhaseIEngHardship.